-Business, just like basketball, is a team “game,” and winning at the highest levels means that your team’s whole become greater than the sum of its parts.
+Business, just like basketball, is a team “game,” and winning at the highest levels means that your team’s whole becomes greater than the sum of its parts.

 Whether it’s LeBron James hammering home a thunderous dunk, or Stephen Curry draining a three-pointer from half-court, basketball reaches a fever pitch every June when the NBA Finals rolls around.
 In the world of business, a number of leaders live by the same disciplines and strategies adopted by the game’s greatest players and coaches.